algolia/jekyll-algolia/README.md

 ## How it works

-For the most part, the plugin will work exactly like a `jekyll build` run, but instead of writing `.html` files to disk, it will push content to Algolia.
+The plugin will work like a `jekyll build` run, but instead of writing `.html` files to disk, it will push content to Algolia.

 It will split each page of your website into small chunks (by default, one per `<p>` paragraph) and then push each chunk as a new record to Algolia.
-Splitting records that way yields a better relevance of results even on very long pages.
+Splitting records that way yields a better relevance of results even on long pages.

-The placement of each paragraph in regard to the overall page heading hierarchy (title, subtitles through `<h1>` to `<h6>`) is also taken into account to further improve relevance of results.
+The placement of each paragraph in the page heading hierarchy (title, subtitles through `<h1>` to `<h6>`) is also taken into account to further improve relevance of results.

 Each record will also contain metadata about the page it was extracted from (including `slug`, `url`, `tags`, `categories`, `collection`  and any custom